Make-School-Courses/FEW-1.1-Web-Foundations/README.md

 This course covers the foundations of HTML, CSS and JavaScript which are the building blocks of any website.
 Students will master HTML and intermediate CSS allowing them to create a compelling website from scratch.
 JavaScript will be introduced and students will learn basic concepts and syntax needed to create interactive frontend applications.
 Understand the architecture of frontend applications, the role of each technology in creating modular applications, and professional best practices in frontend development.

+## Why you should know this

+The web is biggest software platform and growing.
+The foundation material taught in this class at the core of all web technologies.
+Having a strong foundation is is important to becoming a strong developer.

+## Prerequisites:

+None

+## Learning Outcomes

+By the end of the course, you will be able to ...

+1. Write valid and semantic HTML
+1. Apply CSS styles to control the appearance of your web applications
+1. Use JavaScript to create dynamic content and handle user interactions in your web applications

 ## Course Specifics

 Weeks to Completion:  7 <br>